 Obesity is a chronic condition.
 Research shows:

-- Weight regain is common if medication is discontinued without lifestyle changes8
+- Weight regain is common if medication is discontinued without lifestyle changes

 - Many patients benefit from long-term treatment